-, which gave the game a convincing 3D appearanace- quite a feat for a console game of its time.
+Snake Rattle 'n Roll is a video game for the NES that was released in 1990, and which was developed by Rare Ltd. It was one of the more graphically striking games for the NES, with the action viewed from an isometric perspective, which gave the game a convincing 3D appearance - quite a feat for a console game of its time.
 The game is also notable for its unintuitive controls and its punishing difficulty, which ramps up quickly from the early stages of the game.

-, set forth on a quest to reach the moon.
+Snake Rattle 'n Roll is a platform game in which two snakes, the eponymous Rattle and Roll, set forth on a quest to reach the moon.
 They plan on doing so by scaling a mountain, which constitutes the various levels within the game.
-If you thought climbing a mountain to reach the moon implausible, the game reaches new heights of surrealist insanity with its central gameplay mechanic: Nibbley-Pibbleys.
+If climbing a mountain to reach the moon seems implausible, the game reaches new heights of surrealist insanity with its central gameplay mechanic: Nibbley-Pibbleys.

 There are only a limited number of lives and continues available to the player.
 However there are extra life and extra continue icons that can be picked up during the game.

-Although difficult to find, the game has a few warps that allow you to skip levels.
-For example, in the very first stage it is possible to rush to the end quick enough to jump on a rocket ship that takes you to one of the last levels in the game.
+Although difficult to find, the game has a few warps that allows the snakes to skip levels.
+For example, in the very first stage it is possible to rush to the end quick enough to jump on a rocket ship that takes the snakes to one of the last levels in the game.

 The game included a two player co-op mode, where each character controls either Snake simultaneously, with the game playing much in the same way as the single-player iteration.
 The best way to be successful is to make sure that each snake eats their own color Nibbley-Pibbley so that tail segments can be added faster.
 This mode suffers from some technical difficulties though due to a fickle camera that cannot zoom out very far.
 This forces the snakes to cooperate by sticking closely together and not go adventuring off on their own.